jotavare/42-resources/README.md

 ## 🛠️ 42 RESOURCES
 ```
 Welcome to the 42 RESOURCES repository!
-Here, you will find a collection of resources that have been helpful to me during my time at 42 School.
+Here, you will find a collection of resources that have been helpful (or not) to me during my time at 42 School.
 If you would like to make a correction or add a useful link for fellow 42 students, please feel free to contact me.
 All contributions are greatly appreciated and will be evaluated for inclusion in the repository.
 ```